GalaXai/Script-WS/README.md

 ## Discord Chatbot

+>This project might need a revisit to move it to LLM.

 Create a chatbot according to the description in https://github.com/codete/oreilly-intelligent-bots/blob/master/Homework.ipynb.

 Complete the following tasks (each task builds upon the previous ones):